groupcash/core/readme.md

 A extensible set of protocols and standards is needed to enable a community-driven development of tools for trading.
 There are three areas where standardization is needed.

+### Structure

+At the core of the system sits a set of algorithms to *issue* currency units, *transfer* them between participants and *confirm* transactions.
+The underlying data structures are described [here](structures.md).

 ### Algorithms

-At the core of the system sits a set of algorithms to *issue* currency units, *transfer* them between participants and *validate* transactions.
-A proposal is described [here](algorithms.md).
+Each application needs to use the same cryptographic algorithms.
+These should be chosen from an extensible suite of algorithms.

 ### Representation